Some of these productivity tips are going to seem downright weird to you…

 I know because we did it and so many of our new bloggers fall into the same trap despite our warnings.

 This is why it’s important to get some help in the beginning.
-Blogging courses can help teach you exactly what to do and when to do it.
+Find bloggers that will teach you the ropes without all the mistakes.

 And it’s not just about the what to do – the timing of when you do these tasks matters just as much, if not more.